DAY 2: Monday, September 22, 2025

 Debate Session

-Motion: This house believes that cutting-edge in silico tools, in vitro studies, and artificial intelligence will make preclinical in vivo studies in animals obsolete within the next decade
+Motion: This house believes that in silico models, in vitro studies, and artificial intelligence will replace in vivo studies as the primary decision-making tools in the preclinical sciences within the next decade.

 18:15 - 19:15